-Washable nappies that can be used again and again.
-Real nappies are also called reusable nappies or cloth nappies.
-They consist of an absorbent layer, a waterproof layer, and a biodegradable or washable liner to capture the solids.
+Reusable nappies are washable nappies that can be used again and again.
+They consist of an absorbent layer, a waterproof layer and a biodegradable or washable liner.
 Modern designs make using, washing and drying easy.
-Usually, reusable nappies are cotton, organic cotton, bamboo, hemp, microfibre, wool.

 All-in-one (AIO) nappies consist of a built-in waterproof outer layer with an absorbent insert attached on the inside.
 Some all-in-ones allow the insert to be snapped in and out, some have a pocket for the insert, these are called ‘pocket nappies’ or ‘stuffables’.